Christmas

 Mushroom wellington

-• Puff pastry – a flaky, buttery pastry made from laminated dough.
+Puff pastry is a flaky, buttery pastry made from laminated dough.
 This means layers of dough are separated by layers of butter or some form of solid fat.
 As this bakes the fat melts and turns into steam which causes further separation of these layers.
-They lift up to form gaps, thus providing the flaky texture.
-I would recommend just buying a roll of pre-made puff pastry from the supermarket

 • Mushrooms – We’ll be using 3 different types, chestnut, shiitake, and oyster.
 Each one provides a different flavour profile and texture.
 Mushrooms are naturally high in glutamates and using different varieties in combination maximises the umami of the dish